Eat a bug! Exotic culinary creations from our bug chefs.

 Cricket King Cakes

 Audubon Butterfly Garden and Insectarium is "enhancing" the signature delicacy of the Carnival season for those craving something a bit more exotic.
-Cricket king cake is available to sample in the museum's popular insect kitchen, Bug Appétit, through Lundi Gras!
+Cricket king cake is available to sample in the museum's popular insect kitchen, Bug Appétit, at the beginning of Carnival season through Lundi Gras!

 At Audubon Butterfly Garden and Insectarium, we like to celebrate the holidays, bug style!
 Why would Mardi Gras be any different," said Jayme Necaise, Director of Animal and Visitor Programs at Audubon Butterfly Garden and Insectarium.
 "Because king cakes are a big part of the Carnival season, we decided to offer our guests a chance to eat a special cricket-topped king cake."

 Delicious edible insect dishes are served from 10:30 a.m. to 4:00 p.m. each day.